boldbi/dashboard-examples/README.md

 - `Data/`: This folder contains the raw data files used for the dashboard.
 - `README.md`: This file contains the overview of the user, dashboard title, and the files included.
 - `Snapshot.zip` :This documentation file provides an overview of the dashboard, including its key metrics like highest medal counts in sports and medals won by top countries, and the widget images.

-### Installation
-### Prerequisites
-To install or deploy Bold BI product on platforms, including Windows, Azure, Linux, and Kubernetes, refer to this link (https://help.boldbi.com/deploying-bold-bi/)

-- **Bold BI WWindows**: Download and install from without using the istaller [Bold BI website](https://support.boldbi.com/kb/article/16695/how-to-install-bold-bi-in-windows-server-machine-without-using-installer?highlight=installation).

-### Steps
-1. Click on the + option to upload the dashboard in Bold BI.
-2. Click the Upload Dashboards button to open the UI where you can upload the dashboards.
-This action will open the dashboard upload interface, where you can upload this dashboard.
-3. In the upload interface follow the instructions to select the dashboard files you wish to upload.
-  - After the dashboard uploads, the interface will be rendered and displayed on the user interface.
-  - Click on the Browse option to navigate to the downloaded file location.
-  - The dashboard files can be either with bbix or zip extension.

-4. After selecting the dashboard file to upload, wait for the upload process to complete.

-5. You will receive a message indicating that the files have been successfully uploaded.

-6. Once you see this message, you can proceed to the next step by clicking the Next button.

 ## Data Sources
 - **Medals**: Official data provided by the International Olympic Committee.